Atmospheric Scientist | Renewable Energy & Climate Risk

-I am a hydrologist with expertise in flood modeling, risk assessment, and operational forecasting systems.
-With a PhD in Civil and Environmental Engineering from Northeastern University, I specialize in combining traditional hydrologic methods with advanced AI techniques to improve flood prediction and disaster preparedness.
+I am an atmospheric scientist and postdoctoral researcher working at the intersection of climate science and energy systems.
+With a PhD in Civil and Environmental Engineering from Northeastern University, I specialize in combining physics-based modeling with advanced AI techniques to understand how weather extremes and climate change affect the reliability of renewable energy grids.

-Leading the WEAVE project science team and developing operational flood forecasting systems with TVA.
-Coordinating multi-institutional collaborations and translating research into practical applications.
+Led the WEAVE project science team and developed operational flood forecasting systems with TVA.
+Coordinated multi-institutional collaborations and translated research into practical applications for weather-sensitive operations.

 Led the NASA-funded RAIN project, coordinating with multiple institutions including NASA, ORNL, and TVA.
 Developed hybrid AI-physics models for precipitation nowcasting.